-When limited companies applied for their bounce back loans, they were reminded that no personal guarantees needed to be signed.
-This meant that the loan was ideal for both borrowers and lenders.
-As, in the case of a business being unable to pay back their bounce back loan, the government would step in and pay the owed money back to the correct bank.
+When limited companies applied for their bounce-back loans, there was no personal guarantee attached.
+The bounce-back loan is an unsecured debt and, in this case, was ideal for both borrowers and lenders.
+This meant that when a business was unable to pay back its bounce-back loan, the UK government would step in and pay the owed money back to the correct bank.

-All of this means that the director of the company could not be made personally liable for the loan if the business didn’t survive.
-However, there are a number of situations where a director will be made personally liable for the bounce back loan.
+The Government guarantee means that the company director could not be personally liable for the loan if the business didn’t survive.
+However, there are several situations where a company director will be held personally liable for the bounce back loan.

 When will I be made personally liable for a bounce back loan if I liquidate?

 Some businesses made the decision to take out bounce-back loans when they did not actually qualify for them.
 Some criterion for applying for the loan was that your company must have been trading still, not in financial difficulty, and you must have been negatively affected by the pandemic.
 If you were already in the midst of an insolvency procedure before you took out the loan, you were not able to qualify and, therefore, should not have taken out the loan.

 Another form of bounce-back loan fraud arose from businesses spending the loan on personal gains instead of things that would benefit the company.
 This includes directors spending the money on house extensions, holidays, and other things not associated with the business.
 Things that you should have spent money from the bounce-back loan scheme on include:

 - Staff wages

 - HMRC arrears

 What happens if you have acted irresponsibly with the bounce back loan?